MumenJarrah/CloudLabs/lab7.md

 - We can also run Wireshark on the VM to sniff packets.
 Similar totcpdump, we need to select what interface we want Wireshark to sniff on.

-Testing.
+**Testing**.
 Please conduct the following testings to ensure that the lab environment is set up correctly:

 - HostUcan communicate with VPN Server.
 - VPN Server can communicate with HostV.